jboss-mobile/jboss-unified-push-openshift-cartridge/README.md

 ### Markers

-You can add marker files to `./unified-push/usr/template/.openshift/markers/` to enable debugging application code and enable running JBoss EAP with Java7 if present.
+You can add marker files to `./unified-push/usr/template/.openshift/markers/` to enable debugging application code.

 #### Debugging application code
 `enable_jpda` Will enable the JPDA socket based transport on the java virtual machine running the JBoss EAP 6.
 This enables you to remotely debug code running inside the JBoss EAP 6.